from a handpicked tutor in LIVE 1-to-1 classes

 What is the Roman Numeral M in Numbers?

 There are 7 primary numbers that are available in the Roman numeral system and the highest is represented by M. The Roman numeral M represents 1000 or thousand from the decimal number system.

 The value for Roman number 6 can be found in the following manner.
 6 = 5 + 1.
 As per the list of the Roman numerals, we know that 5 is V and 1 is I. And that makes the Roman numeral conversion of 6 as VI.

 The Roman numeral M stands for 1000.
 As M cannot be repeated more than 3 times, and for larger numbers, we denote bar over the basic Roman Numeral, 5000 is written as V̅ in Roman numerals.

 ☛ Also Read:

-How do we Write 100 in Roman Numbers?
+How to Write 100 in Roman Numerals?

 What is Zero in Roman Numbers?